 There are about 1,100 miles of streams in Prince William County.
 In the Adopt-A-Stream program, volunteers agree to pick up litter along their adopted stream segment of at least ¼ mile, once (preferably twice) a year for a minimum two year commitment.

-We, at Prince William Soil and Water Conservation District (PWSWCD), promote and help administer the Virginia Department of Conservation and Recreation (DCR) Adopt-A-Stream (AAS) program.
+We, at Prince William Soil and Water Conservation District (PWSWCD), promote and help administer the cleanup program on behalf of Prince William County government and citizens.

 Who Can Adopt a Stream?